1 - Organization management

 Onboarding a Cluster to Greenhouse will require you to authenticate to two different Kubernetes clusters via respective kubeconfig files:

 • greenhouse: The cluster your Greenhouse installation is running on.
-You need organization-admin or cluster-admin priviledges.
+You need organization-admin or cluster-admin privileges.

 • bootstrap: The cluster you want to onboard.
 You need system:masters privileges.